mollybeach/polliwog/README.md

 ## 10. Subsets Pattern 🐛 ->
-    ❓  FIND ALL SUBSETS OF A SET OR FIND ALL SUBSETS ADD UP TO GIVEN # 🥚 Find all subsets of a set, Find all subsets of a set with duplicates, Find all subsets with a given sum, etc.
+    ❓  FIND ALL SUBSETS OF A SET OR FIND ALL SUBSETS ADD UP TO GIVEN # 🐣 Find all subsets of a set, Find all subsets of a set with duplicates, Find all subsets with a given sum, etc.

         🎭 PsuendoCode Subsets Pattern 🐛
             ⏰: O(n) 🪐: O(n)
                 List<List<Integer>> subsets = new ArrayList<>();
                 subsets.add(new ArrayList<>());
                 for (int currentNumber : nums) {
-                    // we will take all existing subsets and insert the current number in them to create new subsets int n = subsets.size();
+                    // we will take all existing subsets & insert the current number in them to create new subsets int n = subsets.size();
                     for (int i = 0; i < n; i++) {
-                        // create a new subset from the existing subset and insert the current element to it List<Integer> set = new ArrayList<>(subsets.get(i));
+                        // create a new subset from the existing subset & insert the current element to it List<Integer> set = new ArrayList<>(subsets.get(i));
                         set.add(currentNumber);
                         subsets.add(set);